ATMs, Cash & Currency Exchange in Cappadocia

 Why You’ll Need Turkish Lira in Cappadocia

 Although some larger hotels and tour operators may accept credit cards or Euros, relying solely on these payment methods can limit your options.
-Many smaller shops, local restaurants (especially outside of the main tourist areas), and transportation providers prefer cash.
-Furthermore, having Turkish Lira on hand allows you to haggle for better prices in markets and ensure you can readily pay for smaller purchases like souvenirs, snacks, and tips for services.
+Many smaller shops, local restaurants (especially outside the main tourist areas), and transport providers prefer cash.
+Furthermore, having Turkish Lira on hand lets you haggle for better prices in markets and easily pay for smaller purchases like souvenirs, snacks, and tips for services.

 Finding ATMs in Cappadocia